The Mandalorian: Cast and characters

 Pedro Pascal stars as Din Djarin / The Mandalorian, the series' title character.
 Pascal compared Djarin, a lone bounty hunter with advanced combat skills and "questionable moral character", to Clint Eastwood.
 The character's real name is not given until "Chapter 8: Redemption", but Pascal accidentally revealed it early in November 2019.
-His bounty in "Chapter 1: The Mandalorian" is "The Child"—colloquially known as "Baby Yoda" by viewers—an infant of the same species as Yoda, created with animatronics and puppetry (augmented with visual effects).
+His bounty in "Chapter 1: The Mandalorian" is "the Child"—colloquially known as "Baby Yoda" by viewers—an infant of the same species as Yoda, created with animatronics and puppetry (augmented with visual effects).
 He becomes the Mandalorian's ward, and is revealed to be named Grogu in "Chapter 13: The Jedi".
 The Mandalorian is also portrayed by stunt doubles Brendan Wayne and Lateef Crowder.

 The first season features several recurring co-stars, including Carl Weathers as Greef Karga, leader of a bounty hunter guild; Werner Herzog as "the Client", an enigmatic man; Omid Abtahi as Dr. Penn Pershing, a scientist working for the Client; Nick Nolte as the voice of Kuiil, an Ugnaught moisture farmer who helps the Mandalorian; Taika Waititi as the voice of IG-11, a bounty hunter droid; Gina Carano as Cara Dune, a former Rebel shock trooper turned mercenary; Giancarlo Esposito as Moff Gideon, a former Imperial officer; and Emily Swallow as "the Armorer", a Mandalorian who forges armor and equipment from beskar steel.

 Esposito, Carano, Weathers, and Abtahi returned for the second season.
 Several actors appear as characters from previous Star Wars media, including Timothy Olyphant as Cobb Vanth, Temuera Morrison as Boba Fett, Katee Sackhoff as Bo-Katan Kryze, Rosario Dawson as Ahsoka Tano, and Mark Hamill as Luke Skywalker.
 Other recurring co-stars for the season include Amy Sedaris as Peli Motto, reprising her role from the first season; Misty Rosas, the on-set performer for Kuiil in the first season, as the Frog Lady; Mercedes Varnado as Koska Reeves; and Ming-Na Wen as Fennec Shand, also reprising her first season role.

-Sackhoff returns to star in the third season, while Swallow, Weathers, Sedaris, Esposito, and Abtahi returned as co-stars.
+Sackhoff returns to star in the third season, while Swallow, Weathers, Sedaris, Abtahi, Varnado, and Esposito returned as co-stars.
 Wayne and Crowder receive co-star credit beginning with the third season.

 Production

 Background

 Star Wars creator George Lucas began development on a live-action Star Wars television series known as Underworld in early 2009.
-More than 50 scripts were written for the series by 2012, but they were eventually deemed too expensive to produce.
-In January 2013, ABC president Paul Lee stated that his network would be discussing potential live-action Star Wars television series with Lucasfilm after the latter had been sold by Lucas to ABC's parent company The Walt Disney Company in October 2012.
+More than 50 scripts were written for the series by 2012, but they were deemed too expensive to produce.
+In January 2013, ABC president Paul Lee said his network would be discussing potential live-action Star Wars television series with Lucasfilm after the latter was sold by Lucas to ABC's parent company the Walt Disney Company in October 2012.
 In November 2017, Disney CEO Bob Iger announced that Disney and Lucasfilm were developing a live-action Star Wars television series for the new streaming service Disney+.